Mitch Albom

-Mitchell David Albom (born May 23, 1958) is an American author, sports journalist, talk show host and philanthropist.
+Mitchell David Albom (born May 23, 1958) is an American author, sports journalist, talk show host, and philanthropist.
 As of 2021, his books are reported to have sold 40 million copies worldwide.
 Having achieved national recognition as a sports journalist early on in his writing career, Albom turned to writing inspirational stories and themes—a preeminent early one being Tuesdays with Morrie.

 Early life

-Albom was born on May 23, 1958, in Passaic, New Jersey; he lived in Buffalo, New York, for a little while until his family settled in Oaklyn, New Jersey, just outside Philadelphia.
-He is of Jewish descent.
+Albom was born on May 23, 1958, in Passaic, New Jersey; he lived in Buffalo, New York for a little while until his family settled in Oaklyn, New Jersey, just outside Philadelphia.
+He is Jewish.
 He graduated from Haddon Township High School in 1976.

 Albom earned a bachelor's degree in sociology in 1979 from Brandeis University.
-After forays into music and journalism, returned to academia to earn graduate master's degrees in journalism (at Columbia University Graduate School of Journalism), and business (from Columbia University Graduate School of Business).
-Albom paid his tuition in part through employment playing piano.
+After forays into music and journalism, he returned to academia to earn graduate master's degrees in journalism (at Columbia University Graduate School of Journalism), and business (from Columbia University Graduate School of Business).
+Albom paid his tuition in part through playing the piano.

 Career

 As a columnist

 While living in New York, Albom developed an interest in journalism.
 Still supporting himself by working nights in the music industry, he began to write during the day for the Queens Tribune, a weekly newspaper in Flushing, New York.
 His work there helped earn him entry into the Columbia University Graduate School of Journalism.
 To help pay his tuition he took work as a babysitter.
 In addition to nighttime piano playing, Albom took a part-time job with SPORT magazine.

 After graduation he freelanced as a sportswriter for Sports Illustrated, GEO, and The Philadelphia Inquirer, and covered Olympic sports events in Europe – including track and field and luge – paying his own way for travel, and selling articles once he was there.
-In 1983, he was hired as a full-time feature writer for The Fort Lauderdale News and Sun Sentinel, and eventually promoted to columnist.
+In 1983, he was hired as a full-time feature writer for The Fort Lauderdale News and Sun Sentinel, and was eventually promoted to columnist.
 In 1985, having won that year's Associated Press Sports Editors award for best Sports News Story, Albom was hired as lead sports columnist for the Detroit Free Press to replace Mike Downey, a popular columnist who had taken a job with the Los Angeles Times.

 Albom's sports column quickly became popular.
 In 1989, when the Detroit Free Press and the Detroit News merged weekend publications, Albom was asked to add a weekly non-sports column to his duties.
 That column ran on Sundays in the "Comment" section and dealt with American life and values.
 It was eventually syndicated across the country.
 Both columns continue in the Detroit Free Press.

 Many of his columns have been collected into anthology books including Live Albom I (Detroit Free Press, 1988), Live Albom II (Detroit Free Press, 1990), Live Albom III (Detroit Free Press, 1992), and Live Albom IV (Detroit Free Press, 1995).

 Albom also serves as a contributing editor to Parade magazine.
 His column is syndicated by Tribune Content Agency.